ChilliBits/particulate-matter-forecast/README.md

    * Tqdm (https://github.com/tqdm/tqdm): `$ pip install tqdm`
 3. Finished!

-If something doesn't work, feel free to write us an email: mrgames@outlook.de
+If something doesn't work, feel free to write us an email: contact@chillibits.com

 ## How to use this script
 In the default configuration, the script loads the pm measurement data from 2018/11/15 to the current date from a specific sensor which can be defined by setting the command line argument to the chip id of the sensor.